One Resume, 50 Applications: Without Rewriting It Each Time

 What Goes in the Base Resume

-Your base resume is the version that covers everything relevant to your target role type — not every job you've ever had.
-It should include your strongest bullet points, the experiences that matter most for the kind of work you want, and a skills section that reflects your real strengths.
+Your base resume covers everything relevant to your target role type, not every job you've ever had, just the ones that matter for where you're heading.
+It should include your strongest bullet points, the experiences most relevant to the kind of work you want, and a skills section that actually reflects what you're good at.

 Keep it to one or two pages.
-If you're early in your career, one page.
-More senior, two is fine.
-Don't pad it.
-Each bullet should earn its place.
+Early career, one page.
+More senior, two is fine, but don't pad it.
+Each bullet should earn its place by showing a result, not just describing a task.

 Four things change with each application.
 None take more than 10 minutes total.

-• 1.
-The summary or headline.If you use a brief summary at the top of your resume, update it to mirror the job title and one or two key requirements from the posting.
-A three-line summary can be adjusted in 2 minutes and makes a big difference to how the resume reads.
+- 1. The summary or headline.If you use a brief summary at the top, update it to mirror the job title and one or two key requirements from the posting.
+A three-line summary adjusted in 2 minutes makes a big difference to how the resume reads on first scan.

-• 3.
-The order of your bullet points.Within each role, you probably have 3-5 bullet points.
+- 3. The order of your bullet points.Within each role, you probably have 3–5 bullet points.
 Move the most relevant one for this specific job to the top.
-It takes 30 seconds and changes what the reader sees first.
+Takes 30 seconds, changes what the reader sees first.

 How to Track the Versions

-Save each version with the company name and role in the filename: resume-acme-product-manager-2025.pdf.
-You'll thank yourself later when you're prepping for an interview and need to remember exactly what you sent.
+Save each version with the company name and role in the filename: resume-acme-product-manager.pdf.
+You'll thank yourself later when you're prepping for an interview and need to remember exactly what you sent them.

-Keep a simple spreadsheet with the company, role, date applied, and which version of your resume you sent.
-It sounds like overkill until you're 25 applications in and can't remember (and that's genuinely an easy mistake to make).
+Keep a simple spreadsheet with the company, role, date applied, and which resume version you sent.
+Sounds like overkill until you're 25 applications in and can't remember, and that's genuinely an easy mistake to make when you're moving fast.

 The ATS Reality Check

 Around 75% of large companies use applicant tracking systems to filter resumes before a human sees them.
 ATS tools scan for keywords from the job description.
-A resume with no keyword overlap can get rejected automatically, even if you're qualified.
+A resume with no keyword overlap can get rejected automatically, even if you're clearly qualified for the role.

 The fix is simple: read the job description, note the key terms, and check your resume has them.
-Don't paste the whole JD into your resume.
-Don't use invisible text tricks — ATS vendors have closed that loophole.
+Don't paste the whole job description into your resume, and don't use invisible text tricks.
+ATS vendors have closed that loophole.
 Just make sure the important phrases appear naturally in your content.

 Pair a well-tailored resume with a strong cover letter.
 Our guide on tailoring your cover letter to the job description covers the same keyword approach for letters specifically.